 Thanks to Nancy Reilly for helping to organize this discussion, and to the students of Project Interact who participated in the discussion!
 The photo at the top shows most of the students who participated in the discussion, along with the facilitators from NV5.

-Do you have any additional “emerging principles” or ideas of your own that you’d like to share, or any comments on what you’ve just read?
-Write to us through the Contact page of this website.
+Do you have any comments on what you’ve just read or any additional “emerging principles” or ideas related to the topics raised in this Village Voices segment that you’d like to share?
+Write to us through the Contact page of this website or in the comment form below.